rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 So they said to him, Then what sign do you do, that we may see and believe you?
 What work do you perform? ^0630

-Our fathers ate the manna in the wilderness; as it is written, He gave them bread from heaven to eat. ^0631
+Our fathers ate the manna in the wilderness; as it is written, 'He gave them bread from heaven to eat.' ^0631

 Jesus then said to them, Truly, truly, I say to you, it was not Moses who gave you the bread from heaven, but my Father gives you the true bread from heaven. ^0632